augustmoonlight/Change-Emotions/README.md

 - [ ] Ablation study of F0, MCEP and power envelope
 - [ ] Train on more emotion pairs
 - [ ] Objective and subjective evaluation

+target

+the purpose in this project is to create a voice conversion system that can change the speaker's emotions.

+The purpose of this model is to produce speech with desirable emotions while preserving the original speech content and the identity of the speaker.

+Description of innovation

+We proposed a nonparallel emotional speech conversion approach based on style transfer autoencoders. it is

+easy to apply in real-world situations.
+Future work includes phonetic duration conversion and designing a general model for unseen speakers.